-• Who can collect public benefits?
-VAWA beneficiaries, asylees, parolees, UFUs, and others

-- How does the receipt of public benefits interact with the I-864 and I-134? - Ethically advising clients on applying for public benefits - When should a public benefits attorney get involved? - Mitigating damage when client collects benefits through misrepresentation of finances
+- Who can collect public benefits?
+VAWA beneficiaries, asylees, parolees, UFUs, and others - How does the receipt of public benefits interact with the I-864 and I-134? - Ethically advising clients on applying for public benefits: When should a public benefits attorney get involved? - How do you mitigate damage when a client collects benefits through misrepresentation of finances?